elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 ## Collectd

 To send information across the network we need to configure a collector (server) and nodes (clients).
-Instructions on how to configure Collectd for such a setup are here: &#8220;<a href="https://collectd.org/wiki/index.php/Networking_introduction" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://collectd.org/wiki/index.php/Networking_introduction']);">Networking introduction</a>&#8220;
+Instructions on how to configure Collectd for such a setup are here: "<a href="https://collectd.org/wiki/index.php/Networking_introduction" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://collectd.org/wiki/index.php/Networking_introduction']);">Networking introduction</a>"

 ### 1. Install Collectd On Ubuntu and Configure it as a Collector/Server

-First let&#8217;s install the software:
+First let's install the software:

     kerch:~>sudo apt-get install collectd